The Grown-Up Gap Year - The Plan

 I told myself, when I took my career break, that I would blog each week to chart my experiences.
 Well, it didn't exactly happen.
 As in, not at all.
 But, one of the things this break has taught me is that it's never too late.
 So here goes…

-It all began last summer when Katie Fforde contacted me to tell me she had selected me as a recipient of the Katie Fforde Bursary for 2019.
+It all began in summer 2018 when Katie Fforde contacted me to tell me she had selected me as a recipient of the Katie Fforde Bursary for 2019.
 I was stunned, honoured and unbelievably excited.
 I can’t even begin to describe the magnitude and mixture of emotions that I felt reading her email.
 There were a lot of tears, combined with lots of jumping up and down while squealing.
 Yep, all at the same time.
 Which paused only for periodic re-reading of the email, just to make sure I hadn’t miss read it, because after all, it’s Katie Fforde and she couldn’t possibly have picked me, could she?

 Well, apparently she did.
 And in February this year I was awarded with a trophy to prove it.
 Though, I have to admit, even now I can still hardly believe it was real.